Recipe submitted by Jacqueline on May 13th, 2011

 We were dying in the USA without Vogels as the bread here is simply awful.
 You nailed the recipe Jacqueline - we have tried varying it a bit but keep coming back to your exact recipe.
 The only thing we find is the warmer temps here is a 12 hour rise give a better crumb.
 We have a few other Kiwi expats in Texas now hooked on it And by the way, it beats Vogels current efforts which we now avoid when back in NZ.

 Hi.
 I haven't tried this, but am really keen to do so!!!
 I have never baked bread in a cast iron dutch oven before, and was hoping I could use a standard bread pan?
 Has anyone had any success with this?
 I do have a cast iron pot with a lid (that we use in campfires)...I guess I could use this, but it would give me a round load like a cake, and I was hoping for a rectangular loaf for ease of slicing.
+Thanks very much for your tips. :)

+Jacqueline here, we are still enjoying this bread.
+As an update I no longer add gluten, chia or quinoa and like the bread even more.
+The recipe is very forgiving and omitting all the seeds and the milk powder as well still works out fine.
 One thing which will give a heavy flat loaf is over rising on the first rise, easier to do in warm weather.
 Don't let it rise so much that the tiny bubbles burst on the surface, this is a sign that the gluten will not hold its shape and stretch in the final rise.
+Another variation I have been making is using sour dough in place of the yeast, about two tbsp of starter.
+The sour dough along with the long slow rise is supposed to make the bread more digestible and better for you.

 Been making this bread pretty regularly over the last year.
 Love it.
 Living in Australia, and previously would ensure we had enough luggage allowance to bring Vogels back to fill the freezer each time we headed home.
 Once my husband even paid excess baggage to bring back his Vogels!
 Now, while we will happily eat the real thing, we prefer this version.
 Thanks